 Bovine tuberculosis (TB) is a contagious disease caused by the bacterium Mycobacterium bovis.
 The disease has the ability to spread between livestock, wildlife and humans.
 A State-Federal Cooperative Bovine TB eradication program was established in 1917 and has been successful in nearly eradicating Bovine TB in the US.
 The United States Department of Agriculture (USDA) has recognized South Dakota as "Bovine TB Free" continuously since 1982.

 The SDAIB continues to work with USDA and industry to prevent the entry of TB into SD and to detect and eradicate the disease if it should appear in the state.
 Any cattle coming into SD that may have an increased risk of being infected with TB must meet additional pre-entry testing requirements.
-This includes intact dairy animals over 6 months of age and all rodeo or recreational event cattle.

 State/federal veterinarians conduct follow-up testing on any South Dakota cattle that are found to be suspect during routine TB testing by private herd veterinarians.
 Also, state/federal meat inspectors examine all animals for evidence of TB at slaughter.
 Any suspicious lesions are collected and sent to a federal diagnostic laboratory for testing.
 If TB is found in a SD origin animal, an investigation is initiated to find the source of the animal and if there are any exposed animals.